warte67/SDOM/README.md

 ## IDataObject: Data-Driven Base Type

 `SDOM::IDataObject` is a flexible, data-driven base class designed for use in SDOM.
-It allows you to register property accessors (getters and setters) and commands that can be accessed and manipulated via JSON, enabling dynamic configuration, serialization, and behavior of objects.
+It allows you to register property accessors (getters and setters) and commands that can be accessed and manipulated via Lua, enabling dynamic configuration, serialization, and behavior of objects.

 ### Key Features
 - Register property accessors for any property using `registerProperty()`
 - Get and set properties by name using `getProperty()` and `setProperty()`
 - Supports chaining of setters for fluent configuration
 - Register and invoke commands (actions) using `registerCommand()` and `command()`
-- Designed for integration with JSON (using [nlohmann/json](https://github.com/nlohmann/json))
+- Designed for dynamic integration with **Lua** (via [Sol2](https://github.com/ThePhD/sol2))

 ## Identifier Conventions